Real Estate Photos Flagged as AI on Instagram

 Email clients: "If you see AI Info, it is almost always edit metadata — use Social_Ready."
 Link AI label false positives in onboarding PDFs.

 Need camera EXIF for archive or print?
-Strip only C2PA and XMP, keep standard EXIF when your workflow allows.
+Strip only provenance data and XMP, keep standard EXIF when your workflow allows.
 The checker shows which blocks are present before you clean.

 Workflow summary